Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Introduction

 In this sense it is too much to expect that funding costs can be accounted for by a simple Funding Valuation Adjustment (FVA) term.
 Such term can be defined formally but would not add up with CVA and DVA terms in a simple way.
-A further consequence of the recursive nature of funding costs is that it is in general wrong to identify FVA and DVA.
-While this happens in some very special cases, see for example \cite{MoriniPrampolini2011}, it does not hold in general.
+A further consequence of the recursive nature of funding costs is that it is in general wrong to identify them with the DVA.
+While this happens in some very special cases, see the debate following \cite{HW2012a}, it does not hold in general.